About severe.im

 The North American Mesoscale (NAM) model output, at 40-km resolution (Grid 212), is plotted here.
 Maps are available every 6 hours (F00, F06, ...), up to the end of the model run at 84 hours.
 Only the 00Z and 12Z runs are plotted, and they overwrite the single viewing page.

 Skew-T diagrams are plotted for selected cities.
-Also, I created a GrADS version of the classic "Weather" program written by Peter Neilley in the 1990's to print text output of some model fields for selected cities.
+Also, I wrote a GrADS version of the classic "Weather" program written by Peter Neilley in the 1990's to print text output of some model fields for selected cities.

 Hallway Display (Right Column)